 Comma-delimited files can prove troublesome if you use them to recover from long-term storage if they are stored without documentation.
 To alleviate this risk, I recommend that you also store information about the structure of the data in the same location as the text files.
 Maybe even save a picture of your relationship diagram to help with the recovery of the files.

-The download file for this article is here - Import both the form and the module into your database and add a reference in the in the VBA project to
+Import both the form and the module into your database

 Written by Garry Robinson